AlbertoCentonze/snake-silo/README.md

 - Curve is one of the first protocols I aped in, my very first time was on [the geist pool on Fantom](https://ftmscan.com/tx/0xee0a9731c8b56ce76b4bd7baa9182cf1396d609b96719d24d6c9032daea29dbd) (questionable choice with the benefit of hindsight).
 - I've explained at least 10 times how the veTokenomics works at EPFL, spending countless hours introducing beginners to the fascinating world of locks and convex-like layers, leaving the audience speechless every time.
 - My obsession with bribes (voting incentives, not real bribes I promise) led me to work for [Paladin](https://paladin.vote/), whose main product is a voting incentives marketplace.
 During this time, I learned to interact with gauges, curve pools and many other ecosystems (Uniswap, Balancer, etc).
 - I've built a [protocol](https://github.com/PaladinFinance/Warlord) on top of Convex and Aura that acts as an index that dumps all the bribes in ETH.
-The way the index keeps rebalancing itself (since it's composed of illiquid tokens) is very interesting and I had a discussion with Micheal when we met in person during a conference he gave at the Starling Hotel for C4DT.
+The way the index keeps rebalancing itself (since it's composed of illiquid tokens) is very interesting.
+I had a discussion about this with Micheal when we met in person during a conference he gave at the Starling Hotel for C4DT.
 <p align="center">
 <img src="https://github.com/AlbertoCentonze/snake-silo/assets/11707683/78f4131d-c35a-48ae-8bb7-c0bed6ea1632" width="300" height="280">
 </p>